interstitialRedirectModalTitle

 Fighting Invasives

-TNC employs innovative methods to combat invasive phragmites—a plant threatening the Lake's ecosystem—using the Marsh Master, a specialized amphibious machine, to remove them.
-Additionally, we collaborate with local ranchers to implement targeted cattle grazing, promoting the resurgence of native plants.
+TNC uses innovative methods to combat invasive phragmites—a plant that threatens the Lake ecosystem—by deploying specialized equipment such as the Marsh Master, an amphibious machine used to remove dense stands of the plant.
+We also work with local ranchers to implement targeted cattle grazing, an approach that helps promote the return of native vegetation.

-A shallow lake with invasive grass in the background.
+A shallow lake with invasive grass and a dramatic ridge of snowcapped mountains in the background.

 Invasives in Farmington Bay The grasses in the middle distance are invasive phragmites grass, which does not provide good nesting or forage for shorebirds or waterfowl. © 2024 Mary Anne Karren